HOW TO DRESS FOR A BIG BUST

 Employ the “if you’ve got it, flaunt it” motto and opt for V-necks – they’re more effective at creating the illusion of a smaller bust by creating a longer line down the front of the body.
 High and turtle necks should be approached with caution as they cover a vast area and leave little skin on show to draw the eye away from the chest area, but they’re not totally off the menu.
 Go for sleeveless or short sleeved styles to counterbalance the high neckline and avoid the dreaded ‘shelf effect’.

 It’s an ongoing debate, and you’ll know which you prefer.
 One case to be made for separates is that having a larger bust often means you are different sizes on top and bottom, which can make finding the perfect dress difficult.
 A nifty trick is to create the illusion of a dress with co-ordinated block colour tops and bottoms.
-When choosing tops for a big bust, classic shirts are a great option, but make sure they’re sufficiently long as having a big bust can shorten the length, and undo the buttons.
+When choosing tops for a big bust, classic shirts and Cami’s paired with a long line cardigan are a great option.

 When it comes to dresses for big busts, think wrap, fit & flare and shirt styles.
-A go-to for Salma Hayek (along with tea dresses) the shirtdress will nip you in at the waist before flaring out to balance out your bust, but unbuttoning it as low as you can go is a must.
-Another nifty trick is to follow Ashley Graham’s lead and break up dresses with a statement belt.
+The shirtdress will nip you in at the waist before flaring out to balance out your bust, but unbuttoning it as low as you can go is a must.
+Another nifty trick is to break up dresses with a statement belt.
 Just remember, it’s important to highlight your waist, more so if you are petite.
 Wearing baggy style tops and dresses that ‘hang’ from your boobs can make you look like you have a much larger stomach than you actually do.

 THE JACKET DILEMMA